 We have incurred net losses since inception, and we expect to incur additional substantial losses in the foreseeable future.
-For the years ended December 31, 2021 and 2020, we incurred net losses of \$157.8 million and \$39.9 million, respectively, and for the six months ended June 30, 2022 and 2021, we incurred net losses of \$63.1 million and \$32.9 million, respectively.
-As a result of our ongoing losses, as of June 30, 2022, we had an accumulated deficit of \$419.9 million.
+For the years ended December 31, 2021 and 2020, we incurred net losses of \$157.8 million and \$39.9 million, respectively, and for the nine months ended September 30, 2022 and 2021, we incurred net losses of \$113.7 million and \$112.3 million, respectively.
+As a result of our ongoing losses, as of September 30, 2022, we had an accumulated deficit of \$470.5 million.
 Since inception, we have spent significant funds on organizational and start-up activities, to recruit key managers and employees, to develop our hearing aids, to develop our manufacturing know-how and customer support resources and for research and development.
 The net losses we incur may fluctuate significantly from quarter to quarter and have and may continue to increase as a result of the costs involved in resolving the DOJ investigation, including the approximately \$34.4 million we paid pursuant to the settlement agreement with the U.S. government, and other corrective actions and recoupment of previous claims paid, as well as other legal proceedings, and their duration and impact on our business generally.
-They may also fluctuate and increase as a result of the anticipated implementation of a pending OTC hearing aid regulatory framework and any potential Medicare coverage for certain hearing aids, neither of which may ultimately be favorable to us.
+They may also fluctuate and increase as a result of the implementation of the FDA's new OTC hearing aid regulatory framework and any potential Medicare coverage for certain hearing aids, neither of which may ultimately be favorable to us.

 Our long-term success is dependent upon our ability to successfully develop, commercialize and market our products, earn revenue, obtain additional capital when needed and, ultimately, to achieve profitable operations.
-The uncertainty regarding the extent to which we are able to validate and establish processes to support the submission of claims for reimbursement to health plans, including those under the FEHB program, if at all, in the future, the anticipated implementation of a pending OTC hearing aid regulatory framework (which may lead insurance providers to take actions limiting our ability to access insurance coverage and may also generally result in additional compliance or other regulatory requirements for Eargo) and potential Medicare coverage for certain hearing aids (which may not include Eargo hearing aids) will require that we evaluate and consider any changes to our business model as new information becomes available, including a potential long-term shift to a model excluding insurance as a method of payment to Eargo, which would likely result in a sustained increased cost of customer acquisition and a reduction in shipments, revenue, gross margin and higher operating expenses, which could have a material negative impact on our ability to achieve profitability and our growth prospects.
+The uncertainty regarding the extent to which we are able to validate and establish additional processes to support the submission of claims for reimbursement to health plans, including those under the FEHB program, the implementation of the FDA's new OTC hearing aid regulatory framework (which may lead insurance providers to take actions limiting our ability to access insurance coverage) and potential Medicare coverage for certain hearing aids (which may not include Eargo hearing aids) will require that we evaluate and consider any changes to our business model as new information becomes available, including a potential long-term shift to a primarily "cash-pay" model, with minimal volume from our customers using insurance benefits as a direct method of payment to Eargo, which would likely result in a sustained increased cost of customer acquisition and a reduction in shipments, revenue, gross margin and higher operating expenses, which could have a material negative impact on our ability to achieve profitability and our growth prospects.
 We will need to generate significant additional revenue and raise significant additional capital to continue our operations and potentially achieve profitability.
 It is possible that even if we generate significant additional revenue and raise significant additional capital, we will not achieve profitability or that, even if we do achieve profitability, we may not maintain or increase profitability in the future.
 Without the benefit of customers with insurance coverage and significant additional capital, the future prospects of the Company and our ability to achieve profitability are uncertain.